-- C-11 Impoundment A 1,168-acre impoundment to capture and store runoff from the C-11 Basin, reduce pumping of surface water into the WCAs, and provide releases for other regional uses. - WCA-3A/3B Seepage Management Area A 4,353-acre seepage management area that would establish a buffer to reduce seepage from WCA-3A/3B, connect the C-11 and C-9 impoundments via conveyance canal, and maintain flood protection.

-C-9 Impoundment - A 1,641-acre impoundment to capture and store surface runoff from the C-9 Basin, store C-11 Impoundment overflow, manage seepage, and provide releases for regional benefit.
+- C-11 Impoundment A 1,168-acre impoundment to capture and store runoff from the C-11 Basin, reduce pumping of surface water into the WCAs, and provide releases for other regional uses. - WCA-3A/3B Seepage Management Area A 4,353-acre seepage management area that would establish a buffer to reduce seepage from WCA-3A/3B, connect the C-11 and C-9 impoundments via conveyance canal, and maintain flood protection. - C-9 Impoundment A 1,641-acre impoundment to capture and store surface runoff from the C-9 Basin, store C-11 Impoundment overflow, manage seepage, and provide releases for regional benefit.

 These infrastructure features will provide various functions such as reducing seepage from WCA-3A, reducing phosphorus loading to WCA-3A, capturing stormwater otherwise lost to tide, and providing conveyance features for urban and natural system water deliveries.
 The preserve areas will benefit federally listed threatened and endangered species and many wading birds.
 This project provides water supplies identified in the Everglades MFL recovery strategy.
 The project received congressional authorization in 2014.
 Design efforts are under way for the C-11 Impoundment, and construction began in October 2017 on a portion of the mitigation area.
 Construction of the C-11 Impoundment is expected to be completed in 2027.
-The WCA-3A/3B Seepage Management Area is anticipated to begin construction in 2030.
+The WCA-3A/3B Seepage Management Area is anticipated to begin construction in 2027.
+Construction of the C-9 Impoundment is expected to begin in 2030.